Загальні відомості про алергічні та атопічні розлади

 False positives occur in dermatographism (a wheal and flare reaction provoked by stroking or scraping the skin).
 False negatives occur when allergen extracts have been stored incorrectly or are outdated.

-Certain drugs can also interfere with results and should be stopped a few days to a week before testing.
-These drugs include over-the-counter (OTC) and prescription antihistamines, tricyclic antidepressants, omalizumab, and monoamine oxidase inhibitors.
+Certain medications can also interfere with results and should be stopped a few days to a week before testing.
+These medications include over-the-counter (OTC) and prescription antihistamines, tricyclic antidepressants, omalizumab, and monoamine oxidase inhibitors.
 Some clinicians suggest that testing should be avoided in patients taking beta-blockers because these patients are more likely to have risk factors for severe reactions.
 These risk factors tend to predict limited cardiopulmonary reserve and include coronary artery disease, arrhythmias, and older age.
 Also, beta-blockers can interfere with treatment of severe reactions by blocking response to beta-adrenergic agonists such as epinephrine.

 Allergen-specific serum IgE tests use an enzyme-labeled anti-IgE antibody to detect binding of serum IgE to a known allergen.
-These tests are done when skin testing might be ineffective or risky—for example, when drugs that interfere with test results cannot be temporarily stopped before testing or when a skin disorder such as eczema or psoriasis would make skin testing difficult.
+These tests are done when skin testing might be ineffective or risky—for example, when drugs that interfere with test results cannot be temporarily stopped before testing or when a skin disorder such as eczema, dermatographism, or psoriasis would make skin testing difficult.
 For allergen-specific serum IgE tests, the allergen is immobilized on a synthetic surface.
 After incubation with patient serum and enzyme-labeled anti-IgE antibody, a substrate for the enzyme is added; the substrate provides colorimetric, fluorescent, or chemiluminescent detection of binding.
 Allergen-specific IgE tests have replaced radioallergosorbent testing (RAST), which used 125-I-labeled anti-IgE antibody.
 Although the allergen-specific serum IgE tests are not radioactive, they are still sometimes referred to as RAST.

 Provocative testing includes an oral challenge, which involves direct exposure of the mucosae to allergen; it is indicated for patients who must document their reaction (eg, for occupational or disability claims) and for excluding an IgE-mediated allergy in patients thought to be at low risk of allergy.
-This test is frequently done to exclude food and drug allergy.
+This test is frequently done to exclude food and medication allergy.
 Other types of provocative testing include asking patients to exercise to diagnose exercise-induced asthma.
 Various provocative tests for physical urticaria can be done in the office; they include placing an ice cube on the skin for 4 minutes to diagnose cold-induced urticaria, asking patients to exercise to increase body temperature and thus confirm cholinergic urticaria, and placing a vortex (laboratory vibratory device) on a patient's arm or hand to identify mast-cell mediated vibratory urticaria.

-Nasal and bronchial challenge are primarily research tools, but bronchial challenge is sometimes used when the clinical significance of a positive skin test is unclear or when no antigen extracts are available (eg, for occupation-related asthma).
+Nasal and bronchial challenge are primarily research tools, but bronchial challenge is sometimes used when the clinical significance of a positive skin test is unclear or when no antigen extracts are available (eg, for work-related asthma).

 Treatment of Allergic and Atopic Disorders